- Published on

 12. Conclusion

-APIs to emerging virtual threads.
+You now have a holistic understanding of Java’s multithreading landscape, from raw Thread APIs to emerging virtual threads.
 Apply these concepts judiciously, write tests that fail fast, and monitor production systems to catch concurrency bugs early.

 Happy coding! 🚀